 This implementation of the operation can use the following request headers in addition to the request headers common to all operations.
 Request headers are limited to 8 KB in size.
 For more information, see Common Request Headers (p.
-12).
+3).

 Name Description Required x-amz-copy-source The name of the source bucket and key name of the source object, separated by a slash (/).
 Type: String Default: None Constraints: This string must be URL-encoded.
 Additionally, the source bucket must be valid and you must have READ access to the valid source object.
-If the source object is archived in Amazon Glacier (storage class of the object is GLACIER), you must first restore a temporary copy using the POST Object restore (p.
-265).
-Otherwise, Amazon S3 returns the 403 ObjectNotInActiveTierEr- ror error response.
-Yes
+If the source object is archived in Amazon Glacier (storage class of the object is GLACIER), you must Yes first restore a temporary copy using the POST Object restore (p.
+298).
+Otherwise, Amazon S3 returns the 403 ObjectNotInActiveTierError error response.

-Name Description Required x-amz-metadata-directive Specifies whether the metadata is copied from the source object or replaced with metadata provided in the request.
-If copied, the metadata, except for the version ID, remains unchanged.
-In addition, the server-er-side-encryption, storage-class, and website-redirect-location metadata from the source is not copied.
+Name Description Required x-amz-metadata-directive Specifies whether the metadata is copied from the source object or replaced with metadata provided in the request. • If copied, the metadata, except for the version ID, remains unchanged.
+In addition, the serv- No er-side-encryption, storage-class, and website-redirect-location metadata from the source is not copied.
 If you specify this metadata explicitly in the copy request, Amazon S3 adds this metadata to the resulting object.
 If you specify headers in the request specifying any user-defined metadata, Amazon S3 ignores these headers.
 If replaced, all original metadata is replaced by the metadata you specify.
-Type: String Default: COPY Valid values: COPY REPLACE Constraints: Values other than COPY or REPLACE result in an immediate 400-based error response.
+Type: String Default: COPY Valid values: COPY REPLACE Constraints: Values other than COPY OF REPLACE result in an immediate 400-based error response.
 You cannot copy an object to itself unless the MetadataDirective header is specified and its value set to REPLACE.
 For information on supported metadata, see Common Request Headers (p.
-12) No x-amz-copy-source-if-match Copies the object if its entity tag (ETag) matches the specified tag; otherwise, the request returns a 412 HTTP status code error (failed precondition).
-Type: String Default: None Constraints: This header can be used with x-amz- copy-source-if-unmodified-since, but cannot be used with other conditional copy head- ers. Νο x-amz-copy-source-if-none- match Copies the object if its entity tag (ETag) is different than the specified ETag; otherwise, the request returns a 412 HTTP status code error (failed pre- condition).
-Type: String Default: None Constraints: This header can be used with x-amz- copy-source-if-modified-since, but cannot be used with other conditional copy headers.
-No
+3) x-amz-copy-source-if-match Copies the object if its entity tag (ETag) matches the specified tag; otherwise, the request returns a 412 HTTP status code error (failed precondition).
+No See Consideration 1 (p.
+326) Type: String Default: None Constraints: This header can be used with x-amz-copy-source-if-unmodified-since, but cannot be used with other conditional copy headers. x-amz-copy-source-if-none- match Copies the object if its entity tag (ETag) is different than the specified ETag; otherwise, the request returns a 412 HTTP status code error (failed precondition).
+No See Consideration 2 (p.
+326) Type: String Default: None Constraints: This header can be used with x-amz- copy-source-if-modified-since, but cannot be used with other conditional copy headers.